Toxe/catch2-examples/README.md

 #### Sanitizers and Static Analysis

 The code can be compiled with sanitizer and static analysis support.
-Look here for the details: https://github.com/Toxe/cpp-sanitizers
+Look here for the details: https://github.com/Toxe/cpp-sanitizers.
+The test binaries themselves won't be build with sanitizer support.

 #### Disable Building Catch2 v2 or v3 Examples